Do you have a stuck, dead or hot pixel in your picture from your Canon? Of course you have. All sensors have defect pixels.

 In camera sensor mapping

-The inofficial way to remove hot pixels is to do a manual sensor cleaning.
+This method was the unofficial way to remove hot pixels before Canon confirmed it.
 If it works for you it will remove defective pixels in raw, JPEG and in video.
+Choose Clean now.

 Keep the lens cap on the lens and cover the viewfinder.
 In the menu, start Clean manually and wait for one minute until you turn off the camera.
 Repeat two or three times if first time doesn’t work.